kohlhofer/Crossings/chapters/chapter-04.md

 The return trip is easier, the cart empty.
 The miller waits, counting coins twice, making marks.
 "Two bits," he says, pressing the coins into his palm.
 "Come back next week.
 Might have something."

 The coins are cold, few, real.
 He pockets them, nods, turns to go.
 In the doorway to the mill house, Mara appears again, her movements careful, strategic.
 She watches him leave, her expression unreadable.
-He nods to her, brief but acknowledged.
+He nods to her.
 She does not respond, but something in her posture softens.

 The path back to the river is quiet, the afternoon light slanting through the trees.
 Behind him, the mill wheel turns, grinding grain, marking time.
 The sound fades as he walks, replaced by the whisper of wind through the leaves.

-At the river, he stands on the dock, coins in his pocket, the day's work done.
+At the river, he stands on the dock, coins in his pocket.
 The water moves past, brown and slow, carrying its burden of silt and debris.
 He checks his fishing line, empty as always, and settles into the familiar rhythm of evening.
-The coins make a small sound when he moves, a reminder of the day's work.
+The coins make a small sound when he moves.

 Behind him, the mill wheel turns, out of sight but not out of mind, grinding grain and marking time in a world that moves forward regardless of what happens in the shadows, in the quiet spaces between the turning spokes.
-Night falls, and the world endures.